 For example, I had a mascara that I loved.
 (For the uninitiated, mascara is a type of makeup used on eyelashes).
 It’s not cheap but after searching lots of brands and wasting lots of money on ones I didn’t like or that were of poor quality, I finally found what I thought was my one true eyelash-enhancing love.

 I went to buy a replacement tube one day but before I paid, the sales clerk asked me if I might be interested in the special offer gift box of sampler mascara instead.
 I prepared myself to say no right off the bat but then I listened more closely to what she was saying.

-For what was roughly the same price of my mascara, I could get a box of six trial size mascaras all from leading brands (including my favourite) with the major bonus being a coupon for a free full size tube of any of those brands.
+For what was roughly the same price as my mascara, I could get a box of six trial-size mascaras all from leading brands (including my favourite) with the major bonus being a coupon for a free full-size tube of any of those brands.

 I decided to go for it and I loved it.
 In trying all the different brands I discovered some new favourites along with a few I just flat out didn’t like.
-In the end I used my coupon for a full size tube of mascara that was a totally different brand from my original.
+In the end, I used my coupon for a full-size tube of mascara that was a totally different brand from my original.
 And now I have a new favourite.
-(Want to know the brand?
-Email me and I’ll share.)

 I don’t view that experience as an upsell but it totally was, and one I got a lot of value out of.